What to Look for When Shopping for Car Insurance: Complete Guide

 Pincher's Pro Tip

 Stack your discounts strategically.
-Bundling alone can save 7–25%, and adding a telematics program on top can bring another 10–30%.
+Bundling alone can save 7–29% (American Family leads at up to 29%), and adding a telematics program can bring another 10–40% in additional savings.
+Farmers and GEICO lead all insurers with 23 available discounts each.
 Always provide documentation (grades, certificates, mileage logs) to activate every discount you qualify for.

 Valuable Endorsements to Consider